 Sleepwalkers Who Bite

-This is the egoic immune response described from the other side.
-The awakened person does not need to challenge anyone.
-Their mere existence is the challenge.
-The sleepwalker’s violence is not malice — it is the immune system of the dream protecting itself from disruption.
-The social cost of clarity is the lighter version: people don’t get violent, they just vanish.
-But push deeper and the reaction intensifies.
-Tonight’s penetrating insights will be tomorrow’s mildly interesting spiritual anecdote — ego seizes upon them like white blood cells swarming an invasive microbe.
+The ego’s guard dog is ever-vigilant, and it bites.
+This is the egoic immune response from the inside.
+The awakened person does not need to attack anyone.
+Their existence is already an attack on the shared trance.
+The social cost of clarity is the lighter version: people do not become violent, they just withdraw.
+Push deeper and the reaction intensifies.
+Tonight’s penetrating insight becomes tomorrow’s safe spiritual anecdote because ego metabolizes threats into identity-material.

 The Costume Party